GoogleCloudPlatform/cloud-bigtable-examples/java/quickstart/README.md

     Alternatively, you can [download the sample][github-zip] as a zip file and extract it.

-2. Change to the Hello World code sample directory.
+2. Change to the Quickstart code sample directory.

         cd cloud-bigtable-examples/java/quickstart